 When you were in elementary school, you barely understood how those free AOL CDs worked.
-Now your kid is masters coding languages and builds their own apps while you’re still scared to download the latest iOS update.
+Now your kid is masters coding languages and builds their own smartphone apps while you’re still scared to download the latest iOS update.

 Pete Franconi is the General Manager for the Atlanta outpost of General Assembly, a learning resource for all things digital.
-He’s also a veteran of the startup life, and has 2 future coders of his own (2-years-old and 9-months-old).
+He’s also a veteran of the startup life, and has two future coders of his own (2-years-old and 9-months-old).
 Since it’s hard to take screen time away from your kid when they’re busy updating your website, here are a few of Franconi’s ideas on how to catch up on concepts currently flying over your head like a drone.

-It’s Perfectly Logical
+Programming Languages Are Perfectly Logical

 Just like learning a foreign language or pitching lefty, coding probably would’ve been easier if you’d started as a kid.
 But, that doesn’t mean it’s impossible.
 “I think there’s this common misconception that coding is super complicated, but at the end of the day coding is just a series of logic statements put together,” explains Franconi.
 This would be the same logic that doesn’t work on your kid.